-Examine whether your company is capable of offering a flexible RTO setup for your employees.
+Possible solution: Examine whether your company is capable of offering a flexible RTO setup for your employees.
 If a full five-day workweek at the office isn’t attractive to your people, start with only one or two days per week.

 - Increased costs on transportation and basic goods